 Proposals of stockholders intended to be presented at the 2017 Annual Meeting scheduled to be held on February 7, 2017, must be received by the Company by August 13, 2016 for inclusion in the Company's proxy statement and proxy relating to that meeting.
 Upon receipt of any such proposal, the Company will determine whether or not to include such proposal in the proxy statement and proxy in accordance with regulations governing the solicitation of proxies.
 In order for a stockholder to nominate a candidate for Director, under the Company's Bylaws timely notice of the nomination must be received by the Company in advance of the meeting.
-Ordinarily, such notice must be received not less than 90 nor more than 120 days before the meeting, i.e., between October 10 and November 9, 2016 for the 2017 Annual Meeting (but if the Company gives less than 100 days' (1) notice of the meeting or (2) prior public disclosure of the date of the meeting, then such notice must be received within 10 days after notice of the meeting is mailed or other public disclosure of the meeting is made).
-The stockholder filing the notice of nomination must describe various matters regarding the nominee, including, but not limited to, such information as name, address, occupation and shares held.
-In order for a stockholder to bring other business before a stockholder meeting, timely notice must be received by the Company within the time limits described above in this paragraph for notice of nomination of a candidate for Director.
-Such notice must include a description of the proposed business, the reasons therefor, and other specified matters.
-These requirements are separate from the requirements a stockholder must meet to have a proposal included in the Company's proxy statement.
+Ordinarily, such notice must be received not less than 90 nor more than 120 days before the meeting, i.e., between October 10 and November 9, 2016 for the 2017 Annual Meeting (but if the Company gives less than 100 days' (1) notice of the meeting or (2) prior public disclosure of the date of the meeting, then such notice must be received within 10 days after notice of the meeting is mailed or other public disclosure of the meeting, including, but not limited to, such information as name, address, occupation and shares held.
+In order for a stockholder to bring other business before a stockholder meeting, timely notice on the requirements as the reactived by the Company within the time limits described above in this paragraph for notice of nomination of a candidate for Director.
+Such notice must to have a proposal included in the Company's proxy statement.
 The foregoing time limits also apply in determining whether notice is timely for purposes of rules adopted by the Securities and Exchange Commission relating to the exercise of discretionary voting authority.